MaruhanSelva/PokeTeam/README.md

 <img width="1428" alt="image" src="https://github.com/MaruhanSelva/PokeTeam/assets/75972624/e0a0155e-0662-4aab-b936-74e0fa27458b">

-This applicaiton is made using React.
+This application is made using React.

 ## Future Additions
 - Connect the app to a database to see what the most common teams looked like